yairfalse/yairfalse/README.md

 Yair Etziony,

-Engineering Manager living in Berlin.
-30 years of building infrastructure, from VAX/VMS to eBPF.
+30 years of infra, from VAX/VMS to the cloud.
+Now building K8s tools in Rust & Elixir.
+Anti-YAML.
-I think most infrastructure tooling optimizes for the wrong things — flexibility over clarity, features over ergonomics.
-I build tools that are easy to understand first.

 ## Key Projects